jcarlson23/inspectorgadget/SubmissionOutline.md

 and idnetifying which gadget has been touched via fuzzing.
 This is a primary reason for leveraging the LLVM IR form of the code as an intermediate.

-### Graphical Representation of Gadgets
+#### Graphical Representation of Gadgets

 These gadgets are well suited for Graphical representations and investigation.

+Some simple graphs of gadgets and interactions that tie to LLVM IR seem best suited here...

+### Submit!